Yassa-hue/Yassa-hue/README.md

 Databases : Indexes are used to maintain high performance as the number of records grows.
 [On line book reader](https://github.com/Yassa-hue/BookLib)

 - Small compiler implementation in c++. console app.
 A small implementation for a compiler.
 This compiler supports creating variables, if condition and while loop.
 [Toro](https://github.com/Yassa-hue/toro)

+<h3 align="left">Books that I read:</h3>
+- Extreme C by Kamran Amini  ( OOP in c programming language and some operating system principals ).
+- Clean Code by Robert C. Martin ( Chosen chapters ).
+- You do not know javascript by by Kyle Simpson.
+- The ruby programming language by David Flanagan & Yukihiro Matsumoto ( Chosen chapters ).

 - 📫 How to reach me **yassatamer99@gmail.com**